kasparas-ban/frontend-challenge/README.md

 Breadcrumbs were added to aid navigation and add clarity in terms of route location.

+To make the site more responsive I would replace navbar menu with a separate popup dialog component on mobile screens.

 ## Error handling

 Two types of error boundaries were used: one for the whole app and another for a specific route.
 Route-wise boundary catches any errors that arise from the route, while the app one is meant to catch everything else.